llvm/llvm-project/llvm/docs/GitHub.rst

   # fork and upstream to llvm/llvm-project
   git push origin my_change

+Navigate to the URL printed to the console from the git push command in the last step.
-Now back on the GitHub web interface, navigate to your fork and create a pull request from your branch to llvm::main.
+Create a pull request from your branch to llvm::main.

 ::